acousticrobot/web-16/_pages/toki-pona/lesson-09-modifiers-2.md

 ### Inclusion and Exclusion

-If you've made it this far, and know enough about toki pona to make sentences with _li_ and _e_ and modify a noun, then I'm going to guess you've heard this at least once: _context matters_.
-Usually this means "how you would say that depends on context", but there is another side to this: the speaker actively providing context.
-This often means not describing exactly what you are talking about, but rather differentiating it enough from other things that what _"it"_ is can be inferred.
+If you've made it this far, then I'm going to guess you've heard this at least once: _"context matters"_.
+Usually this means "how you would say that depends on context", but there is another side to this: you the toki pona speaker often need to actively provide context.
+This may not mean describing exactly what you are talking about, but rather differentiating it enough from other things that what _"it"_ is can be inferred.

 There are many ways in toki pona to focus attention down to a subset from a much larger group of possibilities.
 Once you add prepositions, _la_, and _pi_ to your grammatical arsenal, your strategy will expand tremendously.
 But with a few more words and your current understanding of modifiers you can already get really far.
 In this lesson we are going to focus on how to communicate by including or excluding people, items or qualities from a range of possibilities.